sqlparser/sqlflow_public/doc/basic-concepts/07-intermediate-resultset.md

 ### CTE example:

-CTE will be treated as a intermediate result set.
+CTE is treated as a temporary result set.
 <a name="cte-example">
 ```sql
 CREATE VIEW V1 AS